What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 Individual Contributors

 For individual contributors, boreout often stems from repetitive tasks, lack of voice, and underutilization of skills.
 When roles are overly structured and stripped of autonomy, employees begin to feel stuck.
-Over time, this leads to boredom, a loss of professional interest, and a creeping sense of meaninglessness.
-They want career advancement and skill development, but don’t see a clear path forward.
+Over time, being bored at work becomes not the exception but the norm.
+Common patterns include:

 Common patterns include: